originjs/docs/docs/en/guide/tools/webpack-to-vite/README.md

     }
   }
   ```
+* ✅ V08: transform functional webpack config
+  * The `webpackConfigure` and `chainWebpack` options could be defined as object or function in `vue.config.js` module
+  * To avoid calling error when they were functional, we initialize config options and generate a temporary file (`vue.temp.config.js`) to reconfig `html-webpack-plugin`

 ### Webpack conversion
-> Webpack conversion is based on `webpack.config.js` or `webpack.base.js/webpack.dev.js/webpack.prod.js` or `webpack.build.js/webpack.production.js`, map configuration to `vite.config.js`.
+> Webpack conversion is based on `webpack.config.js` or `webpack.base.js/webpack.dev.js/webpack.prod.js` or `webpack.build.js/webpack.production.js`, map configuration to `vite.config.js`

-> Note: if you are not using configuration files above, you need to convert configurations manually.
+> Note: if you are not using configuration files above, you need to convert configurations manually

 * ✅ W01: build entry options
   * if `entry` is `string` type: `entry` -> `build.rollupOptions.input`
   * if `entry` is `object` type: the properties of `entry` will be converted set to `build.rollupOptions.input`
   * if `entry` is `function` type: execute result of `entry` will be set to `build.rollupOptions.input`
-* ✅ W02: `outDir` options
+* ✅ W02: `output` options
   * `output.path` -> `build.outDir`
+  * `output.filename` -> `build.rollupOptions.output.entryFileNames`
+  * `output.chunkFilename` -> `build.rollupOptions.output.chunkFileNames`
 * ✅ W03: `resolve.alias` options
   * add alias options by default
   ```javascript